 Emory University School of Medicine Discovery Phase

-Dr. Maureen Powers (firstname.lastname@example.org) directs the Discovery Phase, together with a Medical Student Research Committee (MSRC) of Emory faculty.
-Beginning with the Class of 2019, a permanent database of research descriptions from approved mentors will be maintained and available for students to search.
+Dr. Maureen Powers (email@example.com) directs the Discovery Phase, together with a Medical Student Research Committee (MSRC) of Emory faculty.
+Beginning with the Class of 2019, a permanent database of research descriptions from approved mentors is maintained and available for students to search.
 New faculty will be added to the database after review of qualifications.
 See the Mentor page at the button above for more information on mentorship.

 The majority of students will be engaged in projects that are part of the ongoing research of Emory University faculty.
 However, students may also choose to undertake research experiences elsewhere, either within the US or abroad.

-Some students may opt to do a full year of research or to apply for a yearly research fellowship program such as the NIH Medical Scholars program or Doris Duke fellowships.
+Some students may opt to do a full year of research or to apply for a yearly research fellowship program such as the NIH Medical Scholars program or other fellowships.
 In such cases, the student will be considered to be doing "Extended Discovery".
 Students will receive credit for 5 months of Discovery as part of their fellowship or research year.
-Requirements of Discovery will apply, such as the Research Proposal, Final Paper and Presentation at Medical Student Research Day.
+Requirements of Discovery will apply, such as the Research Proposal, Final Paper and presentation at Medical Student Research Day.
 If you are considering one of these options, please contact Dr. Powers for more information.